DataDink/ModCraft/lua/README.md

 **Lua Classes**

+*note: static members do not work with the version of lua ComputerCraft is built on*

 In order for ModCraft to work in lua there needs to be the concept of a class.
 ModCraft brings with it a simple implementation of this.